ConorLTH/airway_intubation_landmarks_detection/README.md

 pip install mim
 pip install mmengine
 pip install mmcv-full=1.7
+pip install mmdet
 ```
   In our experiments, we run the previous version of mmcv-full to build models.
 The newer version of mmdetection has made a great change of mmcv which may also introduce errors.
   MMdetection run training and testing of models with config files.
+Almost all of experiments of our work is run with MMdetection, and therefore, we recommend reading official documents of MMdetection before trying to run our code.
   In this repository, the config files used in experiment of this work are also provided.
+The file with name of *samdefdetr_config_nostril.py* is the config file for training and testing with the nostril dataset.
+And the other one with the name of *samdefdetr_config_glottis.py* is for glottis dataset.
+Please change the path inside the config file based on your own device.

 ### To train the model:
 Single GPU:
 ```